Fizka/Frontend-for-classified-job-ads-website/README.md

 - view job offers
 - view CV
 - log in
-- create an account (for company or basic account)
+- create an account (basic and company account or basic and customer account)
 - view statistics
 - send feedback to admin